Interviewing

 Now, let’s say you receive a call or an email letting you know you have an offer - congrats!
 Here’s a few things you want to understand before you start negotiating:

-• Many companies offer great benefits in addition to healthcare and PTO, that are often unique and based on employee feedback.
+* Startups often offer additional benefits beyond healthcare and PTO, that are frequently unique and based on employee feedback.
 Computer or work-from-home equipment, travel stipends, fitness stipends, financial wellness, free or discounted products depending on their business are some examples.

 Before you start to negotiate a job offer, there are a few main forms of compensation you should be aware of.
 These include: